 - Changes to your posture leads to aches, pains and dysfunction throughout the rest of the body.

 - A weak pelvic floor can lead to incontinence (leaking).
 This is not only embarrassing but can stop you taking part in activities that you enjoy.

 - Pelvic organ prolapse can occur if your pelvic floor is weak.
-This is when one of more of the pelvic organs (bladder, bowels, uterus) can slip out of place.
+A prolapse is when one of more of the pelvic organs (bladder, bowels, uterus) can slip out of place.

 - Diastasis recti means that your core cannot work properly.
 Your core is your central support system so if this doesn’t work it has a knock on effect to your strength, balance and your upper and lower body function.

 Imagine returning to exercise, particularly high impact exercise with the above problems.
-Exercising on already poor posture will only lead to further imbalances throughout the body.
-Exercising with an already weak pelvic floor can lead to prolapse.
+If you don’t correct your posture before commencing exercise this will only lead to further imbalances throughout the body.
+Taking part in the wrong type of exercise with a weak pelvic floor can lead to prolapse.
 Exercising with a Diastasis will make the Diastasis worse and weaken the area further, the list goes on!